Butterfly Heart Mixed Media Wall Decor Using Cricut

-Canvas or canvas board
+- Canvas or canvas board

-Die cut butterflies (from heavy paper like 140 lb. watercolor paper or thin posterboard)
+- Die cut butterflies (from heavy paper like 140 lb. watercolor paper or thin posterboard)

-Paint (white, dark brown, plus your choice of other colors – the sample project uses pastel pink, pastel yellow, tangerine, and mint)
+- Paint (white, dark brown, plus your choice of other colors – the sample project uses pastel pink, pastel yellow, tangerine, and mint)

-Matte medium or matte decoupage glue
+- Matte medium or matte decoupage glue

 Butterfly Placement: Glue the butterfly die cuts within the heart shape, mixing butterfly sizes and alternating the direction of their placement.
 Apply another coat of gesso to the entire canvas, covering the butterflies well.
 Allow to dry.

+Paint Application with Brayer: Squeeze some paint onto scrap paper (freezer paper works well if you have it).
+Roll the brayer through the paint, picking up several colors on the brayer.
 Roll the brayer back and forth on the paper to remove most of the wet paint.
 When only a thin layer of paint remains on the brayer, roll the brayer over the raised butterflies on your canvas.

 Don't be concerned if a small amount of paint gets on areas other than the butterflies.
-A little bit of paint between the butterflies is fine and any stray marks outside the heart will be covered with white paint.
+A little bit of paint between the butterflies is fine, and any stray marks outside the heart will be covered with white paint.